arun-gupta/claude-labs/README.md

 ## 🤝 Contributing

-This is a demo project designed to showcase excellent DX.
+This is a lab project designed to showcase excellent DX.
 Feel free to:
 - Fork and modify for your own projects
 - Submit issues for improvements
 - Share with your team as a reference for good practices